-Investing isnt just for men-folk!
+Investing isn’t just for men-folk!
 Women should invest too!
-Ladies are losing out on good money just by failing to put money into stocks and shares ISAs each year, according to the research company CoreData.
+Ladies are losing out on good money just by failing to put money into stocks and shares ISAs each year.

 So, whether you’re male or female, now is the time to throw fear away and move from cash to shares for your ISA money.
 Here’s why and how.

-The asset managers, Brewin Dolphin, say that investing your ISA in equities could make you a millionaire.
-They say they already have 15 ‘NISA millionaire’ clients, whose ISA pots have broken the £1 million mark already and a further 40 have assets in Isas of well over £750,000.
+Asset managers, Brewin Dolphin, say that investing your ISA in equities could make you a millionaire.
+They say they already have 15 ‘NISA millionaire’ clients, whose ISA pots have broken the £1 million mark already and a further 40 have assets in ISAs of well over £750,000.

 They say: “with conservative assumptions on growth and income (5% combined) and inflation (2.5%), 2042 would see a total fund of £1,030,953 representing a gain of £522,180 on a total investment of £508,773.
 The total tax saving over this period would be an impressive £292,215 and a £1 million tax free fund for life.”

-If we hear anything about the stock market it’s the fact that it has plunged wiping billions off the value of pensions etc. We don’t hear about it when it’s quietly climbing (which, by the way, it has been doing in the last few years).
-All we know of the stock market is that it’s volatile, scary and a sure way to lose money.
+If we hear anything about the stock market it’s the fact that it has plunged wiping billions off the value of pensions etc. We don’t hear about it when it’s quietly climbing.
+All we know of the stock market is that it’s volatile, scary, and a sure way to lose money.